Rise Above the “You Can’t Do It” Chorus and Ignore That Woman

 Internalized misogyny, societal conditioning that whispers women can’t have it all, can fuel a “queen bee” mentality (Banaji, M. R., & Fiske, A. P., 1993).

 If we want to discuss it more generically, the answer is Fear.
 They are scared.
 Jealousy and hostile envy come from fear and not feeling confident.
 The problem is not you.
-The problem is them.
+The problem is not you, them!

 Turning “Can’t” into “Can”